Irvin Phillips

-Irvin Jerome Phillips (born January 23, 1960) is a former American football defensive back.
-Phillips was selected by the San Diego Chargers in the third round out of Arkansas Tech University in the 1981 NFL Draft.
+Irvin Jerome Phillips (born January 23, 1960) is an American former professional football player who was a defensive back in the National Football League (NFL).
+Phillips was selected by the San Diego Chargers in the third round out of Arkansas Tech University in the 1981 NFL draft.
 He played 15 games for the Chargers in 1981.
 In 1983, he played 5 games for the Los Angeles Raiders.